 Some people fall into it almost accidentally.
 Some people plan for it meticulously for years and years.
 Others seem almost born to it.

-However you end up getting into it, becoming a landlord can be a rollercoaster ride - full of thrills and spills, sometimes bumpy, often enthralling!
+However you end up getting into it, becoming a one can be a roller-coaster ride - full of thrills and spills, sometimes bumpy, often enthralling!
 If you are relatively new to the game or you’re thinking of investing in your first buy-to-let, here are some top tips for ensuring you don’t end up feeling green about the gills.

 Treat your tenants like customers

-As per the last point, when you become a landlord what you are effectively doing is going into business.
+As per the last point, when you become a start letting your property to tenants, what you are effectively doing is going into business.
 Your tenants are your customers, and what is the first rule of customer service?
-When you hear horror stories about dreadful landlords, you should think of it like this - when those tenants up sticks and leave, that landlord loses their income.
+When you hear horror stories about dreadful houseletters, you should think of it like this - when those tenants up sticks and leave, they lose their income.
 It doesn’t make sense, so when you get good tenants who pay their rent on time and respect your property, do everything in your power to keep hold of them.
 It’s easier than having to go out and find new people to pay you rent.

 The truth is, very few tenants in rented properties ever sit down and read their tenancy agreement.
 They’re pretty boring.
-But as a landlord, you don’t have much choice.
+But you don’t have much choice.
 There are all sorts of regulations you have to make sure you comply with and, if the terms of your contract don’t stand up legally, you might not be entitled to even get paid.
-When you become a landlord, you should ask a lawyer to draw up your tenancy agreement, and spend time discussing all the terms and conditions you want to include - like, for example, who is responsible for repairing damage caused by the tenant.
+When you become a homeowner with tenants, you should ask a lawyer to draw up your tenancy agreement, and spend time discussing all the terms and conditions you want to include - like, for example, who is responsible for repairing damage caused by the tenant.